 Show, don’t just tell.
 Dialog isn’t as useful as we think it is in real life.
 So often we use words to hide what we really think and feel.
 We stop listening half-way through a sentence because we assume (usually accurately) we’ve already got the gist.
 We believe what we see over what we hear so dialog is so often not the best solution.
 Counterintuitive as it sometimes seems, remember to use a visual medium to tell a story.

 “Drama”, another word of Greek etymology, means little more than “to do”.
 The fundamental element of drama is that some thing is taking action in some way.
 Though two people talking together can make up the majority of a film’s screen time, remember to have some sort of “doing”.
 It’s much easier for an actor to “act” while doing something else simultaneously.

 I’ve found, almost universally, that the modern audience is smarter than I am.
 Just as they don’t want to be beat over the head with relentless expositional back story.
 In so many ways it completely undermines the tension you’re striving to create.
 A useful question is this: “Is the audience both uncertain and expectant after every scene of my story?”

 Fun storytelling games, while incredibly simple, can help you exercise your storytelling skills.
-We’ll later discuss how “being creative” isn’t as elusive as it’s often made out to be a.
+We’ll later discuss how “being creative” isn’t as elusive as it’s often made out to be.
 This game is an example of the old adage, “Creativity Craves Constraint”.

 After all that, explanation, let me give you my advice.
 Write what you know and don’t worry too much about all of this.
 So much of this was determined after analyzing many successful stories and films.
 It isn’t necessary to rigidly adhere to it to create a good story.
 Remember how much we relate to conflict and struggle.
 Don’t forget that the process of engaging as a viewer in story is enjoyable.
 It activates the same dopamine-releasing Phenylethylamine as sky diving, romance, and chocolate.
 It can be used to manipulate, engage, and inspire an audience.
 Do you enjoy the process of writing and later reading what you’ve written?
 One of my favorite examples of storytelling (through music in this case) is that of Oak Felder who says that a song is not a song until it connects with someone else.
 The media you create will become an emotional conduit to another human being so take advantage of the privilege to create.